PageProof is simple online proofing. Learn about workflows.

 When you upload a file to PageProof where you are asking for feedback from more than one reviewer, you will discover a workflow – a workflow is made up of multiple steps that contain reviewers, and of course a final approver step.
 You can assign reviewers different permission roles, the most common elevated permission role being a ‘mandatory’ reviewer.

-If you name your workflow, it will be saved for you to use again later (and even share with your colleagues).
-PageProof won’t invite a proofing group into your proof until all the mandatory proofers in the preceding proofing group have cast their eyes on the proof.
+If you name your workflow, it will be saved for you to use again later (and even share with your team).
+PageProof won’t invite a reviewing group to your proof until all the mandatory reviewers in the preceding proofing group have cast their eyes on the proof.

 Mandatory reviewers: essential stakeholders in the proofing process